JulieMurray/buildr-documentation/user/pages/08.starting-from-scratch/01.items-to-install/docs.md

 ### Installation

 Once you have downloaded the templates extensions listed above navigate to the Extension > Manage > Install page in your Joomla site.
 Then proceed to install each of the items listed above.
-There is no required order to install the tempaltes or extensions although it may help to follow this list:
+There is no required order to install the templates or extensions although it may help to follow this list:

 1. Buildr Template
 2. ZGFv4 Ajax Plugin